 - Program Outcome - Describe how your project will positively contribute to this specific outcome of expanding domestic and international markets.

 - Budget - Identify total project costs and funding requested from the program.

 - Evaluation – Explain how you will measure whether the project investments and activities achieved the objective of this project, how you will measure progress made toward achieving the project objective, and how you will communicate the evaluation results.

-- Communication of Support (if applicable)- Describe how you intend to recognize the support of the Department of Agriculture and Fisheries in project communication material.
+- Communication of Support (if applicable)- Describe how you intend to recognize the support of the Department of Agriculture and Land in project communication material.

 Community Food Security & Agriculture Awareness Information Officer